 And that will bring up this dialog window where you can enter various data.
 Notice that those data are what you saw in the .PspScript file.
 Whatever you enter will be saved in that file.
 If you check the Save Variance box, all the settings in the Brush Variance Palette will also be saved.

 I mentioned that this is the long way.
-There is a shorter way is to use a free script that will batch convert all the .png files you have in a single folder, into custom brushes that you can use in PaintShop Pro.
+A shorter way is to use a free script that will batch convert all the .png files you have in a single folder, into custom brushes that you can use in PaintShop Pro.
 You can download Suz' script HERE.
 Unzip and save the .PspScript file into the Trusted Scripts folder of your PaintShop Pro (or where you keep your various supplies).

 Open the file in Notepad as you have to edit it.
 You will see this on the top of the text: